 - The bread will soak up the olive oil quite quickly, so add more to the pan if it feels too dry.

-More salad recipes to enjoy
+🥗 More fun salad recipes

 - 2 small-medium sweet potato cut into 1 inch chunks